ksuarz/monary/doc/examples/string.rst

     >>> def strlen_in_bytes(string):
     ...     return len(string.encode("utf-8")) + 1

+Monary provides a way to query the database directly for the byte sizes of strings.

 Performing Queries
 ..................
 If we don't know the maximum size of the strings in advance, we can